symmetry-mag/style-guide/docs/introduction.md

 The first two are introductory:

-- [Understanding diversity, equity and inclusion](https://symmetry-mag.github.io/style-guide/understanding-diversity-equity-and-inclusion), which introduces some basic ideas; and
+- [Understanding diversity, equity and inclusion](https://symmetry-mag.github.io/style-guide/understanding-diversity-equity-and-inclusion) introduces some basic ideas.
-- [Some principles for writing about people with dignity](https://symmetry-mag.github.io/style-guide/writing-about-people-with-dignity), which introduces some basic principles.
+- [Some principles for writing about people with dignity](https://symmetry-mag.github.io/style-guide/writing-about-people-with-dignity) introduces some basic principles.

 After that, the guide gets into specific topics: